unofficial-sendoh/other_template/projects.md

 ## [Deep Toxic Detector*](https://iphton.github.io/iphton.github.io/projects/)
 **Techs**: Natural Language Processing - Deep Learning - Feature Engineering - Word Embeddings

-An Ensemble Deep Neural Networks of Capsule Network With Attention Mechanism.
-We're worked on a large number of Wikipedia comments which have been labeled by human raters for toxic behavior.
-The model predicts a probability the toxicity for each comment.
+An Ensemble of Deep Neural Networks of Capsule Layers With Attention Mechanism.
+We worked on a large number of Wikipedia comments which have been labeled by human raters for toxic behavior.
+The model predicts the probability of the toxicity for each comment.

 ## [Datathon](https://axiata.com/datathon/bd/index.html)